yrsegal/rejuvenation-modpack/README.md

 ## Contents

 (Disabled by default) Dev Utilities:
+- DumpSingleEvent.rb
+  Allow for event-dump-style dumping of a single event.
 - PartialDebugMode.rb
   Enables Debug Mode without allowing for HMs out of sequence.
 - ShowPosition.rb